shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/using-alternative-products-to-solve-pricing-availability-issues.md

 ---
-title: Using Alternative Products to Solve Pricing/Availability Issues
+title: Using Alternative Products to Solve Pricing or Availability Issues
-description: This article explains about how to use alternative products to solve pricing or availability issues. ms.date: 11/07/2023 ms.custom: yield-analytics-ui
+description: This article explains how to use alternative products to solve pricing or availability issues. ms.date: 11/07/2023 ms.custom: yield-analytics-ui
 ---

 # Using alternative products to solve pricing/availability issues

-Alternative products are available in Evaluate Orders to help resolve !
-Price and !
-Avails flags.
+Alternative products are available in Evaluate Orders to help resolve!
+Price and Avails flags!

 ## About alternate products